Apprenticeship in the United States: Re-entry Apprenticeship

 Apprenticeship programs for individuals who have been previously incarcerated aim to decrease recidivism and increase re-entry employment.
 The Post-Release Employment Project cross analyzed data of inmates who utilized re-entry apprenticeship programs amongst those who did not.
 It has been found that post-prison programs increase an ex-inmate's likelihood to retain employment.
 Participation in work and job skill programs decreased an inmates likelihood of being recommitted by 8 to 12 years.
 The three main types of re-entry apprenticeship programs are: "jobs in the prison setting, short term vocation training in prison, and short term assistance in the job search process upon release."
 Research done by Uggan in 2000, concluded that these programs have the greatest effects on individuals older than 26 years old.
 Andrews et al., highlights the importance of catering prison programs to the needs of a specific offender.
 Not everyone will benefit equally from these programs and this form of training has found to only be beneficial to for those who are ready to exit crime.
 An example of a re-entry apprenticeship program is Job Corps.
 Job Corps is a residential program centered around work, providing a structured community for at-risk teens.
 In 2000, an experiment done by Schochet et al., found that those who were not enrolled in the program were had an arrest rate 15.9% higher than those who were enrolled in the program.

+In Washington State, incarcerated individuals at the Washington Corrections Center for Women in Gig Harbor can participate in a registered pre-apprenticeship program offered by AJAC, a nonprofit founded to increase skills for careers in manufacturing.
+Graduates of the program can go on to work in aerospace, food processing and other industries.